Are you looking for the best property management company in Northern Virginia?

 WJD Management has a tried and true method of qualifying prospective tenants which you can read about here.
 The information we obtain is presented to the homeowner and the homeowner makes the decision to accept or decline the application.
 There are a wide variety of circumstances which can result in a declined application but regardless, some prospective tenants take it personally, become angry and vindictive and head for the nearest social media platform to tell the world about how unfair we were to them.
 In truth, we were just looking out for the homeowner’s best interests.

-When a former tenant leaves a negative review about us it’s nearly always because they did not receive a full refund of their security deposit.
+In our experience, when a former tenant leaves a negative review about us it’s nearly always because they did not receive a full refund of their security deposit.
 In these instances, their actions or lack thereof resulted an expense for the homeowner which was reimbursed from their security deposit.
 Although these funds were paid to the homeowner, the reviews all infer that “the property management company stole our money.”
 And here again, we were only looking out for the homeowner’s best interests.
 So, you can see how these situations can be challenging, and how it’s also a good indicator of why you should hire a professional property management company to manage your rental property.
 When doing research, you’ll really need to read these negative reviews with a grain of salt, especially if you see a lot of positive reviews otherwise.
 Further, a few negative reviews may actually be a good thing because they indicate that the property management company was generally looking out for their homeowners.

 Okay, so you’ve read lots of reviews about different local property management companies and there seem to be quite a number of similarities.
 Now what?
 Well, first and foremost you’ll need to determine if the property management firm has a vested interest in real estate sales.